ierso/webpack-static-starter/README.md

 # webpack-static-starter

-A barebones starter project using a Webpack build and PostCSS.
+A barebones starter project using a modern build system, PostCSS, and EJS.

+## Build & development

+Run `npm install`

+Run `npm start` for building and watch.

+## Production

+Run `npm build` for production build.

+Run `npm serve` for production build and serve.

+### Overview

+Add new pages in ./src/pages/

+For Webpack to recognize newly built pages, ./pages.js must be updated.